Over-the-Air Federated Learning: Rethinking Edge AI Through Signal Processing: Blind Over-the-Air Federated Learning

 \subsection{Partial-Phase-Aware Blind AirFL}

-This blind approach is primarily applicable in the single-antenna setting and assumes that each device~$k$ has access to a partial estimate of its channel phase~$\angle h_k$, denoted by~$\angle_{\text{p}} h_k$, with an accuracy within the range~$[0, \frac{\pi}{2})$.
-Using this partial information, each device performs \textit{quadrant phase compensation}, adjusting its transmission phase to ensure that all effective channels are coherently aligned with a positive sign at the server.
-This technique accommodates a wide inaccuracy range---covering one-quarter of the entire phase space---and prevents channel-induced sign inversions in the aggregated signal.
-This requires coarse clock and time alignment together with moderate carrier-frequency/phase stability so that the residual phase error remains within the compensated quadrant during one aggregation block (cf. Subsection~\ref{subsec:sync_aircomp}).
+This blind approach is primarily applicable in the single-antenna setting and assumes that each device~$k$ has access to a partial estimate of its channel phase~$\angle h_k$, denoted by~$\angle_\text{p} h_k$, such that the residual phase error satisfies $\left|\angle h_k-\angle_\text{p} h_k\right|<\frac{\pi}{2}$ after phase wrapping.
+Using this partial information, each device performs \textit{quadrant phase compensation}, adjusting its transmission phase so that the real part of the effective channel remains positive at the server.
+This technique accommodates a wide inaccuracy range---covering one-quarter of the entire phase space---and prevents channel-induced sign inversions in the aggregated signal. {It therefore requires intermediate synchronization as defined in Section~\ref{sec:synchronization_airfl}: exact phase cancellation is not needed, but the residual phase error must remain within the compensated quadrant during one aggregation block; otherwise, some effective channel signs may be flipped, leading to biased aggregation.}

 No additional pre-processing is required at the device side, and due to the inherent limitations of the single-antenna scenario, post-processing at the receiver is not applied either.
-Initially proposed in~\cite{blind_simple1}, later enhanced with momentum-based acceleration in~\cite{blind_simple2}, and further extended to account for heavy-tailed interference effects in~\cite{blind_interference}, this scheme demonstrates that AirFL can achieve convergence even without sophisticated signal processing.
-Although performance is degraded, this method serves as a useful benchmark representing the lower-bound performance of AirFL systems under minimal system complexity.
+Initially proposed in~\cite{blind_simple1}, later enhanced with momentum-based acceleration in~\cite{blind_simple2}, and further extended in~\cite{blind_interference}, this scheme demonstrates that AirFL can achieve convergence even without sophisticated signal processing.
+Although performance is degraded, this method serves as a useful lower-bound benchmark for AirFL systems under minimal system complexity.